 May - Camp orientation will take place.
 The Humane Amigos camp, running during the months of June and July, will be the first opportunity to volunteer.

 We have postponed internships for 2021 – please check back in 2022.

 Complete the Youth Internship application

-Make a 6 month to one year commitment
+Make a one year commitment